sofiarodrigues-pianist/CS50-FinalProject/README.md

 - Users (general info between each type of user)
   - Teachers (relationship to Users)
   - Students (relationship to Users)
-- Schedules (many-to-many rleationship with students)
+- Schedules (many-to-many relationship with students)
 - Lessons (many-to-many relationship with students)
 - Salaries (many-to-many relationship with a teacher)
 - Tuitions (many-to-many relationship with a student)